SHROPSHIRE CHESS ASSOCIATION : LEAGUE RULES

 f ) If circumstances change the team may revert back to a non – junior team with permission from the le ague controller.
 Fixtures will then be revised so that the team plays a balance of home and away games.
 A team can’t revert to a non – junior team in the last 3 games of the season.

 g ) If a club has both an adult team and a junior team in the same division, the higher team will be the team which has the highest average rating of nominated players.

 11. When a digital clock is available, the time control shall be all moves in 1 hour and 25 minutes plus an increment of 10 seconds per move from move 1.

 12. When a digital clock is not available, the time control shall be all moves in 1 hour and 35 minutes for the whole game in accordance with the ECF rules for quickplay finishes.

 13. Players must be arranged in order of playing strength except that players whose rating differs by no more than 75 points shall be regarded as interchangeable for the purposes of this rule.
-To determine whether 2 players are interchangeable the captain can use either the Autumn rating list as published on the Shropshire rating website, or they can use the latest rating list published on the ECF rating database as at the date of the match.
-When establishing board order the captain must use the same rating list for their entire team.
-The grading officer shall publish the August rating list on the website each year.
+To determine whether 2 players are interchangeable the captain must use the latest rating list published on the ECF rating database as at the date of the match.
 Penalties for breaches of this rule are specified at rule 26.
-Unrated players – if they have past history, the last known rating is to be used provisionally.
-If not, the player has the maximum flexibility subject to league controller’s approval and a provisional rating will not be given if the last historic rating is older than five years.